-Requirements for Club Officers.
-Each club recognized by Oakland City University will be able to elect its own officers provided candidates meet the following requirements:
+Requirements for Club Officers

+Each club recognized by Oakland City University will be able to elect their own officers provided they meet the following requirements:

-- 1. Have a cumulative GPA of at least 2.5, - 2.
+- 1. Must have a cumulative GPA of at least 2.5, - 2.
 Be in good academic standing, including no failed courses in the previous academic year, and - 3.
 Be in good disciplinary standing, including not being on social or disciplinary probation.

-No student may serve as an officer for more than one club or organization at a time.
+NOTE: No student can serve as an officer for more than one club/organization at a time.

-Requirements for Club Members.
+Requirements for Club Members

 All enrolled students are eligible to participate in university clubs provided candidates meet the following requirements: